Workflow#

 In Progress

-initiatives should have a task list of steps to complete the initiative.
+initiatives should have a sub-issues list of steps to complete the initiative.

 These become the issues that we plan in Delivery Boards and iteration planning.

-Ensure that every initiative has the right [tasklist]
+Ensure that every initiative has linked sub-issues so that:

 Every task can be traced back to its parent initiative by clicking upward through parent issues.